 Can You Eat Bad Lemons?

 This is a question I get a lot.
 And I completely understand!
 Nobody wants to throw away food that has gone bad.
-But yet, there are too many risks involved with eating off food.
+But yet, there are too many risks involved with eating bad food.

 With lemons specifically, there is some wiggle room.
 The answer to whether or not you can eat bad lemons depends on how bad they are.
-Now, in order to decide if they are still edible, you need to know how to tell if a lemon is bad.

 However, if the lemon shows severe signs of mold (or multiple signs of spoilage), you should rather chuck it instead.
 The risks involved with eating very moldy and spoiled lemons are simply too high.